Beginning in 2014, the GLOBE Community Awards has become an integral part of Victoria’s LGBTI community

 Judy also holds the following positions:

 Jeremy Wiggins is a bisexual transgender community advocate.
-Jeremy has 15 years community organising experience, is a 2017 Churchill Fellow and the 2018 GLOBE Victorian LGBTI Person of the Year.
-Jeremy is the Co-Chair of the national trans masculine sexual health advocacy group PASH.tm where he was involved in creating the first national sexual health campaign (GRUNT) for trans men who have sex with cisgender men.
-Jeremy was also the Founding Editor of DUDE Magazine which helped build a movement to increase awareness of trans masculinity.
+Jeremy has over 15 years community organising experience, is a 2017 Churchill Fellow and the 2018 GLOBE Victorian LGBTI Person of the Year.
+Jeremy is the Co-Founder of the national trans masculine sexual health advocacy group PASH.tm where he was involved in creating the first national sexual health campaign (GRUNT) for trans men who have sex with cisgender men.
+Jeremy was also the Founding Editor of DUDE Magazine which helped build a movement to increase awareness of trans masculinity and seed future projects that led to national change.

 Leonard is the CEO of The Myer Foundation and Sidney Myer Fund, having previously worked as Executive Director of the Fox Private Group, and as General Counsel and an Executive Director of the Linfox Group.
 Leonard is a board member of Creative Partnerships Australia and of the Cranlana Centre for Ethical Leadership, having previously served as a board member of the Malthouse Theatre, Chairman of the Centre for Contemporary Photography and Vice President of the Melbourne International Arts Festival.